Skip to main content

 Biamp Cornerstone

-This article covers how to connect and configure the WaveWare STG SIP to TAP Gateway for use with a Vocia TTS-1nc and TTS-1nce.
+This article covers how to connect and configure the WaveWare STG SIP to TAP Gateway for use with a Vocia TTS-1nc, TTS-1nce and TTS-2.
 It has been written with the intention of being useful to both audio system integrators and Nurse Call system programmers.

 Requirements

-The following equipment will be required to connect and configure the WaveWare STG with a Vocia TTS-1nc(e):
+The following equipment is required to connect and configure the WaveWare STG with a Vocia TTS-1nc(e) and TTS-2:

 • Rauland Responder 5